Himachal Pradesh: BJP delegates meet governor, demand division of votes in Assembly to pass Budget

 A Bharatiya Janata Party delegation on Wednesday met Himachal Pradesh Governor Shiv Pratap Shukla to demand the division of votes in the Assembly to pass the state’s Budget, ANI reported.

 BJP leader and former Chief Minister Jairam Thakur told reporters that the ruling Congress has “has lost the mandate” to govern the state.
+This was after the party’s candidate Harsh Mahajan defeated the Congress’ Abhishek Singhvi on Tuesday in the elections for the lone Rajya Sabha seat that was up for grabs.

 Thakur said that on Tuesday, Assembly Speaker Kuldeep Singh Pathania did not allow the division of votes in cut motions for the Budget.
 A cut motion allows legislators to oppose a demand being discussed for specific budgetary allocation by the government.